Lily418/Laravel_Vision/README.md

 Laravel_Vision
 ==============

-Hacking around with Laravel, I'm planning to use OpenCV to do some edge detection on images, and possibly some classification of images of a motorway.
+Hacking around with Laravel, to make an API to perform common Vision tasks.
+Initally Face Detection and Recognition.